cschemanske/rk9-standings/README.md

 OUTPUT files:

--matchupsJSON: provided a filename with player/deck pairs, a json file with deck's win/tie/loss frequencies against each other deck in the field.
+- matchupsJSON: provided a filename with player/deck pairs, a json file with deck's win/tie/loss frequencies against each other deck in the field.

--Capable of producing up-to-date standings with tiebreakers by printing the Tournament object.
+- Capable of producing up-to-date standings with tiebreakers by printing the Tournament object.
 '''